zigomir/rubber_ring/README.md

 ## Benefits

 - optimized for developers and quick setup
-- simple to use for customers
+- simple to use for customers.
+True WSYIWYG.
 - customer doesn't need application server and/or database.
-Only apache/nginx for static HTML serving
+Only plain web server for static HTML serving.

-## Future may bring?
+## Future ideas

 - service where user page (html + assets) (before must add right attributes to elements she wants to be editable) and than she can start editing her page right away (use grammar for parsing html or at leas really good library)

-## Similar CMS-es
+## Similar CMS

 ### Copybar